ziqiz06/hpair_deliverable2025/README.md

    - Preferred language
    - *(Feel free to propose and add more fields that improve usefulness or user experience.)*

-   ➡️ **Conditional Logic Example**:
-   - If a user selects **USA** as their nationality, also ask for their **state**.
-   - Similarly, consider where conditional questions could make the form smarter and more streamlined.

 3. **Form Submission**
    - Handle form data submission